nginx-architects/njs-examples/module15.rst

-This njs code retrieves a token from the "/auth" location and then passes the token to a second subrequest of the "/backend" location.
+This njs code copies the response headers to a "cookies" variable and then creates a new set of headers that includes only the cookies that are longer than the length specified in the `len` argument.

 .. code-block:: js